renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 GitLab AI Gateway is a standalone-service that will give access to AI features to all users of GitLab, no matter which instance they are using: self-managed, dedicated or GitLab.com.

+## Production Change Lock :christmas_tree:

+In according to global [GitLab Production Change Lock](https://handbook.gitlab.com/handbook/engineering/infrastructure/change-management/#recent-pcls) there will be no releases of AI Gateway from 2024-12-20 till 2025-01-06

 ## API

 See [API](docs/api.md).